Workiva/over_react/README.md

 ### Common Pitfalls

-Below you'll find some common errors / issues that new consumers run into when building custom components.
+Below you’ll find some common errors / issues that new consumers run into when building custom components.

-> Don't see the issue you're having?
+> Don’t see the issue you're having?
 [Tell us about it.][new-issue]

 ---